The goal of this article is to implement Symfony2 coding style in your PhpStorm editor. This will take you 5 minutes to configure your workspace.

 phpcscommand, you must open a new shell or execute this command :

-- Copy, symlink or check out this repo to a folder called Symfony2 inside the
+- Copy, symlink or check out the repo to a folder called Symfony2 inside the phpcs

 - Now, your list of installed coding standard should look like this: